shashjar/medical-document-simplification/README.md

 ## Model Weights

 Throughout our codebase are several references to the `models`, `t5-wikismall-mimic-dir`, and `bart-mimic-dir` directories, which we used for storing and loading our model weights.
 Due to size limits on Canvas, we're unable to submit these folders directly.
+As such, we'll be attaching a Google Drive link at the bottom of our overview.

 ### Metrics